 Just before the junction where you will head left to Surprise Valley, notice the increased brush in the area.
 If low on water seek out a small seep below the eastern wall.
 This seep is likely to be seasonal only.

 Up from the junction the route climbs through an area with a couple of overhangs which might make for a good camp.
 Shortly above that one enters Surprise Valley and will spot an old road exiting the wash on the left.

 Take this road and climb all the way up to the top of the ridge and find the much-more-traveled Croton Road.
 Go right.

 In about a 1/4 mile one might spot faint road entering from the left.
-This is not the official Hayduke route, but might be a better option.
+This is not the official Hayduke route, but is probably a better option.
 The official route leaves the main road in just another few hundred yards where the authors suggest to “leave the (Croton) dirt road and follow this drainage” with a line along the drainage bottom.
-The old road merely follows above this drainage.
-It’s likely to be a much faster route until it enters the drainage bottom itself in less than a mile.
+The old road merely follows above this drainage and is likely a much faster route until it enters the drainage bottom itself in less than a mile.

 Another option which I have done is to continue on the Croton Road for about another 1/4 mile where one will see another faint road entering on the left.
 This road follows a prominent ridge-line all the way down before intersecting with the previous drainage on the official route.
 This short alternate is about 1/2 mile longer, but I enjoyed the wide-open views along the ridge and the sense of remoteness.

 From this junction continue on down the drainage until it intersects Reese Canyon where one may or may not find small outbreaks of water depending on the season.